CYBRToken/CYBRToken/docs/CYBRToken.md

 ### mintReserveTokens

-Mints the 100 million CYBR tokens allocated to the operational reserves.
+Mints the 100 million Cyber Security Ecosystem Tokens allocated to the operational reserves.
 The tokens are only available in the reserves after 1 year of the ICO end.

 ```js